Skip to main content

 Which one gets used more?

-In most Australian office and event settings, sticky notes are utilized more frequently, whereas notebooks tend to be retained for longer periods.
+In most Australian office and event settings, sticky notes are used more frequently, while notebooks are retained for longer.

 A practical comparison buyers care about